mangalam-research/wed/README.rst

 * less

-Since wed is not yet distributed in a pre-compiled form, you effectively need these packages installed if you want to use wed because you have to build it first.
+Since wed is not yet distributed in a pre-compiled form, you effectively need the packages required to build wed installed if you want to use wed because you have to build it first.

 Running wed's tests **additionally** requires the following node
 packages: